KozakNazar/CS_PATCH/README.md

-# path for CS-labs for use SystemC 1.0 in modern Visual Studio.
+# patch for CS-labs for use SystemC 1.0 in modern Visual Studio.
 For details, read ReadMe.txt